TRONGBAO2104/movie-app-challenge/README.md

 The following **additional** features are implemented:

-✅ User can discover more movie by a **Discover** tab have filter feature (Filter by Genres)
+✅ User can discover more movie by a **Discover** tab with Genres filter (only for Discover)

 ✅ User sees paginate through all movies from the database

-✅ User sees random trailer videos when click button Trailer
+✅ User sees random trailers/videos when click button Trailer

 ✅ User sees detail of one single movie, in a seperate page, when select a movie from the list